ssbc/netsim/commands.md

-enter <name>            // should be called before any other command dealing with the named peer hops <name> <number>    // should be called before starting a peer to have any effect caps <name> <string>    // should be called before starting a peer to have any effect load <name> @<base64>.ed25519 start <name> <implementation-folder>
+enter <name>            // should be called before any other command dealing with the named peer hops <name> <number>    // should be called before starting a peer to have any effect caps <name> <string>    // should be called before starting a peer to have any effect nolog <name>            // should be called before starting a peer to have any effect (omits log.offset when loading identity from fixtures) load <name> @<base64>.ed25519 start <name> <implementation-folder>
 stop <name>